mturk/svcbatch/README.md

 * **SVCBATCH_SERVICE_BASE**

-  This variable is set to the directory of the SvcBatch executable.
+  This variable is set to the directory of the service batch file.

 * **SVCBATCH_SERVICE_HOME**